by Sharna Ill, Spiritual Care Manager

-PAR is a practice of self awareness.
-It's about being in relationship
+PAR is a practice of self-awareness.

-with every person, every time.
-It stands for Pause - Assess - Respect.
+stands for: Pause - Assess - Respect.

-And I think that sort of interrupts what we habitually do which is move so fast and go from
+That interrupts what we habitually do, which is move so fast and go from

-task to task to really be aware of whose in front of us, aware of
+task to task, to really being aware of whose in front of us, aware of

 ourselves and aware of how important it is to really take in the people

 that are around us.

 and each other feel like someone has really taken a moment to see who they are.

 what you're saying,' or 'It seems like you're anxious,'

 or 'I'm feeling maybe there's some fear?' or 'Are